top of page

 Funding: Personnel time is the only funding resource needed.
 Funding light resource.

-While the typical Anderson Center Project charter asks team leaders to identify team members, the modification goes one step further to prompt the team to think about how the team members’ expertise will intersect with their function on the team.
+Implementation Project Charter prompts the team to think about how the team members’ expertise will intersect with their function on the team.
 This tool is designed to be used with the Implementation Team Role tool.

 Who should use Project Charter?